awakari/.github/profile/README.md

     * Logic functions
 * Scalability:
   * Handle any big number of subscriptions
-  * Sustain any large message throughput without latency impact
+  * Sustain any large message throughput without a latency impact

 ## 1.1.
 Comparison